designedmind/2017/CFP.md

 * **Programming conscious machines.** A mechanistic theory of consciousness is, by definition, something which can be implemented.
 This raises the prospect of testing theories of consciousness through implementation.
+  Conversely, what can theories of consciousness tell us about how to implement conscious machines?

 SUBMISSION GUIDELINES